 - All car insurance claims, whether they occur in Virginia, or another state, have a statute of limitations within which the claim must be filed or it will be forever barred.
 If a year or more has gone by since your claim arose, especially, consult with a Virginia car accident attorney about what time frame applies to your particular injury case.

-Let a Virginia Car Accident Attorney Fight for You
+Virginia Beach Car Accident Attorneys Ready Fight for You